use-inkubator/Ecosystem-Grants/README.md

 Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
 Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.

 ### Project Ideas
 The main acceptance criteria of any submitted project would be its impact on the ink! ecosystem.

 We would like to advise 3 following categories:

 **Canary Dapp**

-A Canary dApp is one that could be deployed on to a value bearing network, but may not necessarily be battle hardened enough for serious use cases.
+A Canary Dapp is a full-stack application which _could_ be deployed on to a value bearing network, but may not necessarily be battle hardened enough for serious use cases.
 They are meant to be a step beyond simple tutorials while still being self-contained enough to provide a useful reference for developers building production grade dApps.

 Some examples:
 - **Lending application** that allows users to earn interest on deposits and borrow assets with a variable or stable interest rate.
 - **Liquid staking** a liquid staking provider takes token deposits, stakes those tokens, and gives the depositor a receipt which is redeemable for the staked tokens.